 “So far we are not happy with the commitment shown by EC so we put forward our suggestions in the draft.

-“That was the reason why we insisted that we should not conclude the meeting today, so the chairman agreed to extend it to another day to deliberate on the final report,” he told reporters when met outside the meeting room in Parliament today.“It was very unfortunate that after six months sitting in the committee, I don’t see any courage on the part of the EC to undertake reform programmes for fair and clean elections.”
+“That was the reason why we insisted that we should not conclude the meeting today, so the chairman agreed to extend it to another day to deliberate on the final report,” he told reporters when met outside the meeting room in Parliament today.

 The PSC was expected to wrap up discussions today on its final report on recommendations for electoral reform, which will be tabled in Parliament next Monday.